How to Do a SWOT Analysis for Your Small Business (with Examples)

 If you’ve ever worked in a corporate office environment, you may have come across the term “SWOT analysis.”
 This has nothing to do with evaluating militarized law enforcement response units, and everything to do with taking a long, hard look at your company.

 Conducting a SWOT analysis is a powerful way to evaluate your company or project, whether you’re two people or 500 people.
 In this article, you’ll learn what a SWOT analysis is, see some SWOT analysis examples, and learn tips and strategies for conducting a comprehensive SWOT analysis of your own.
 You’ll also see how you can use the data a SWOT exercise yields to improve your internal processes and workflows.

-Before we get to the tips and techniques, let’s start with the basics.
+Before we get to the tips and techniques, let’s start with the basics: a definition of SWOT analysis.

 What Is a SWOT Analysis?

-A SWOT analysis is an analytical technique used to determine and define several key characteristics: Strengths, Weaknesses, Opportunities, and Threats – SWOT.
+A SWOT analysis is a technique used to determine and define your Strengths, Weaknesses, Opportunities, and Threats – SWOT.

 SWOT analyses can be applied to an entire company or organization, or individual projects within a single department.
 Most commonly, SWOT analyses are used at the organizational level to determine how closely a business is aligned with its growth trajectories and success benchmarks, but they can also be used to ascertain how well a particular project – such as an online advertising campaign – is performing according to initial projections.